 • Durability: Dynamic mics are rugged and can withstand rough handling, making them suitable for live sound and stage performances.
 The Shure SM-58 has been a staple in live performances for years.
 (It’s most popular dynamic microphone in the world).

 • No Phantom Power: They don’t require phantom power, making them suitable for use with a variety of equipment.
+Learn more about what phantom power is.

 • Affordability: Dynamic mics are generally more budget-friendly than high-end condenser mics.